Momcozy Breast Pump Flange Size Guide

 Too Small

-Nipple rubbing against the flange
+Nipple rubs against the flange

 Correct Fit